Skip to Main Content

 Localized

 The tumor has not spread from where it began.
-It does not affect important nearby body organs.
-It is limited to one body area such as the neck, chest, abdomen, or pelvis.
+It does not affect important nearby organs.
+It is only in one body area, such as the neck, chest, abdomen, or pelvis.

 Stage L2